 - Legal repercussions due to copyright infringement: Individuals who use pirated software risk serious legal consequences.
 Copyright infringement is a punishable offense and may cause software companies to actively pursue legal action against you.
 Using pirated software can result in fines, penalties and even imprisonment.

 - Compatibility issues: Pirated software might not work with other programs or operating systems, resulting in data loss, formatting issues or inefficiency.

 Types of Software Piracy

-There are five main types of software piracy.
-This variety of pirating techniques explains how some individuals purposely pirate software while others may unknowingly be an accomplice.
+There are seven main types of software piracy.
+This variety of pirating techniques explains how people may open the door to riskware or impact their computer’s performance.